Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models

 \subsection{Human Evaluation}

-To evaluate the outlines and writings, we hired 12 crowd workers in total.
-Since the outlines are relatively simple and short, we employed 6 native Korean speakers to assess them.
+We conducted two separate human evaluation processes, involving a total of 12 carefully selected evaluators.
+For outline evaluations, which are relatively simple and short, we employed 6 native Korean speakers with experience in LLM.
 For the more detailed and rigorous writing evaluation, we recruited 6 professional writers and teachers as writing experts, each with over 10 years of expertise in Korean writing.